CartwrightLab/dawg/readme.txt

-The file format takes a series of statements in the form of "[name]" or "name = value", where "name" is alphanumeric and value can be a string, number, boolean, tree, or vector of values.
-The former specifies a heading, which can simplify variable assignmnet.
+The file format takes a series of statements in the form of "[name]" or "name = value", where "name" is alphanumeric and value can be a string, number, Boolean, tree, or vector of values.
+The former specifies a heading, which can simplify variable assignment.
 A single variable is equivalent to a vector of a single entry.

 When using headings, the following statements are equivalent: